Hybrid Gaussian-cubic radial basis functions for scattered data interpolation: Conclusions

 \section{Conclusions}

 We have proposed a hybrid kernel for radial basis interpolation and its applications.
 This hybrid kernel utilizes the advantages of the Gaussian and the cubic kernel according to the problem type.
 Based on the numerical tests performed in this work, we draw the following conclusions: \begin{enumerate} \item Combination of a small part of the cubic kernel in the Gaussian kernel reduces the condition number significantly, making the involved algorithm well-posed. \item The optimal value of the shape parameter remains nearly the same for the Gaussian and hybrid Gaussian-cubic kernel. \item The interpolation using the proposed hybrid kernel remains stable under the low shape parameter paradigm unlike the one with only the Gaussian RBF. \item The hybrid kernel was used to interpolate real type geophysical data, which had close observational points and large changes, due to which, the Gaussian kernel could not interpolate this data.
-However, the interpolation using the hybrid kernel exhibits convincing results in agreement with the ordinary kriging approach. \item When used in the global form, the computational cost of the proposed approach was found to vary as $N^3$, which is similar to the RBF-QR approach.
+However, the interpolation using the hybrid kernel exhibits convincing results in agreement with the ordinary and universal kriging approach. \item When used in the global form, the computational cost of the proposed approach was found to vary as $N^3$, which is similar to the RBF-QR approach.
 However, unlike RBF-QR, the cost of the present approach is not parameter dependent.
-Also, the computational cost of the present approach can be further minimized by normalizing the hybrid kernel---therefore reducing the number of kernel parameters: from three to two. \item Future work might involve the application of the proposed hybrid kernels in local RBF interpolations such as RBF-FD and for stable meshless schemes for numerical solution of PDEs. \end{enumerate}
+Also, the computational cost of the present approach can be further minimized by normalizing the hybrid kernel---therefore reducing the number of kernel parameters: from three to two. \item Future work shall involve the application of the proposed hybrid kernels in local RBF interpolations such as RBF-FD and for stable meshless schemes for numerical solution of PDEs \cite{mishra2017improved,mishra2017frequency}. \item In this paper we have focused on an interpolation method for (exact) data.
+If there is noise present in the data, then RBF interpolation methods can be regularized in a manner that is analogous to smoothing splines (or ridge regression). \end{enumerate}